-For the trading days during the three months ended June 30, 2023, the average daily trading volume for our common stock on The Nasdaq Global Select Market was only 319,505 shares.
-As a result, sales of a substantial number of shares of our common stock in the public market, including pursuant to the Sales Agreement, the Amended Sales Agreement upon the effectiveness and the New Registration Statement, or by any of our large stockholders, or even the perception in the market that we or the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
+For the trading days during the three months ended September 30, 2023, the average daily trading volume for our common stock on The Nasdaq Global Select Market was only 307,036 shares.
+As a result, sales of a substantial number of shares of our common stock in the public market, including pursuant to the Amended Sales Agreement, or by any of our large stockholders, or even the perception in the market that we or the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
 In addition, as a result of the low trading volume of our common stock, the trading of relatively small quantities of shares by our stockholders could disproportionately influence the market price of our common stock in either direction.
 The price for our shares could, for example, decline significantly in the event that a large number of shares of our common stock are sold on the market without commensurate demand, as compared to an issuer with a higher trading volume that could better absorb those sales without an adverse impact on its stock price.
 Moreover, certain holders of our common stock have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.